 We are very excited to introduce the all NEW Superbelt!
 This product has been in development for the last couple of years, and we are thrilled that there is finally a quality replacement belt for the Singer Featherweight.
 These new belts are much softer, allowing the motor to run much faster with less resistance.
 Because these belts allow the machines to work more efficiently, the motors are under less strain with normal sewing.
 This will extend the life of your 221 & 222 Featherweight motor.

 The Superbelt is available in Black or Translucent White.

-The video below will give step-by-step instructions for how to change and install the new Superbelt as well as explain the advantages of a soft, pliable belt.
+The video, under the video tab, will give step-by-step instructions for how to change and install the new Superbelt as well as explain the advantages of a soft, pliable belt.